 We’re consulting with our learning partners on its introduction and how best to support our students.
 We’ll continue to learn from their experience – and that of our students – on how remote invigilation might be further developed in the future.

 We’ll provide more details as we move nearer to enabling remote invigilation.
-Please see our FAQs if you have more questions.

 In these uncertain times we believe this innovative development will help students progress on their ACCA journey to becoming professionally qualified accountants.